pln-fing-udelar/pghumor-clasificahumor/README.md

     flask run
     ```

-4. Setup a MySQL instance and create a database.
+4. Setup a MySQL instance.
 It could be the
 instance generated with the Docker setup.